Sunset scene at a Nebraska river

 Maximize Deductions and Charitable Contributions:

-The TCJA doubled the standard deduction to $24,000 for married individuals filing jointly, $18,000 for head-of-household filers, and $12,000 for all other taxpayers.
+In 2017, the TCJA doubled the standard deduction.
+It is now $29,200 for married individuals filing jointly, $21,900 for head-of-household filers, and $14,600 for all other taxpayers.
 Again, unless legislation is passed standard deductions will revert to 2017 rates in 2026.
 In many cases, because of increases in the standard deduction amount, taxpayers who historically itemized deductions (including charitable contributions) may find that they are better off taking a standard deduction.
 But, those charitably inclined may want to consider strategies utilizing both itemized and standard deductions.

 Estate Planning: